 Let’s take the textbook example of computing \(n!\):

 def factorial(n): result = 1 # ① for i in range(1, n + 1): # ② result = result * i # ③ return result

-This is code is written today's most common programming style: sequential, imperative, mutable and allows uncontrolled side effects.
+This code is written today’s most common programming style: sequential, imperative, mutable and allowing uncontrolled side effects.
 Every line of this function states what happens during execution:

 idrawn from the specified range.

 Many consider this implementation “readable” and “simple” because we are used

 to seeing such programs.
 But this code contains many accidental aspects: the

 i, and the allusion to

 sequential execution.
 These are unrelated to the original problem statement.

 This is a form of complexity caused by control.